 If you want to understand your audience better, then open-ended questions are the way to go.
 Open-ended questions allow individuals to express their thoughts, feelings, and experiences in their own words.
 In this blog post, we’ll explore what open-ended questions are and how they can unleash the power of qualitative data.
-We will discuss the best practices, advantages of qualitative data and how to analyze it. .

-What is An Open Ended Question?
+What are Open Ended Survey Questions?

-Best Advantages of Open-Ended Questions
+Benefits of Open-Ended Survey Questions

 1. The audience can share candid experiences

 It is crucial for any business to understand their target market.
 The main aim is to obtain information about the user’s preferences, behaviours and why they prefer a certain benchmark.
-Giving the chance to share opinions also allows people to share their testimonials and grievances.
+Giving the chance to share opinions encourages people to share their testimonials and grievances.
 This means people can elaborate on why they rated a certain scale with a particular number.
 Seeking response goes beyond the numbers.

-2. Encourage people to give detailed responses
+2. Encourage customers for detailed responses

 3. Get details on negative feedback